pranigopu/pranigopu.github.io/docs/art/visual-art/README.md

 ---

 # Introduction
-None of the presented artwork is mine.
+None of the presented artworks are mine.
 I just wanted to gather and present my favourite pieces of visual art in one place, maybe also giving my own commentary wherever I see fit.
-For extra visual artwork that is not my top favourite but that I still enjoy, see: [Extra Visual Art](https://pranigopu.github.io/art/visual-art/extra.html).
+For extra visual artworks that are not my favourites but that I still enjoy, see: [Extra Visual Art](https://pranigopu.github.io/art/visual-art/extras.html).
+For the top favourites, see: [Top Favourite Visual Art](https://pranigopu.github.io/art/visual-art/top-favourites.html)

 # Clio’s Dream by Codech and Malavia
 <a href="https://pranigopu.github.io/art/visual-art/Clio_s Dream by Codech and Malavia-1.png">